illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 ## Outcomes

 At the conclusion of this sprint you will have worked in combination with your teammates to estimate the timing to deliver software artifacts.
 You will have deployed your virtualized 3-tier application, applying your UI/UX design you created in `sprint-01`.
-You will have integrated the Data Schema as well as addressed security concerns and have begun to assign and complete tasks you were assigned.
-Your goal is to show a working skeleton of the project at the end of `sprint-02`.
+You will have integrated your Schema into your datastore as well as addressed security concerns and have begun to assign and complete tasks you were assigned.
+Your goal is to show a working application and login at the end of `sprint-02`.

 ### Requirements